PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 surrounding results, guard, dependency, public API, or TensorFlow behavior.
 Keep the value unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Dequantize/mean/quantize bridge result retention implementation checkpoint

+The sole production call now retains its unchanged one-key dictionary as `_layout_pass_set_1_dequant_mean_quantize_stats`.
+It remains between `_layout_pass_set_1_safe_binary_results` and `_layout_pass_set_1_qlinear_mean_concat_results`.

+The target is unconsumed and observation-only because a zero rewrite counter does not exclude the owner's cleanup-only pruning.
+No wrapper, owner, schema, graph-index allocation, early/final prune path, pass order, surrounding retained result, guard, dependency, public API, or TensorFlow import path changed.

+Implementation validation completed sequentially under `uv`:

+- bridge owner fixtures, wrapper/schema/prune contract, safe-binary and QLinear boundaries, architecture, and pass-efficiency coverage:
+  `358 passed in 18.10s`
+- branch-changed broad suite: `1613 passed in 29.32s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.

+At resume, audit both production occurrences of `_optimize_transpose_instancenorm_prepost_nhwc_chains()`, including the direct call after `_layout_pass_set_1_final_attention_recovery_results` and the later conditional form.
+Preserve their distinct arguments, guards, and surrounding boundaries.
+Commit and push only; do not create, reopen, or update a pull request.